anuradhases/property_trends/README.md

 After first look at the dataset, the following questions came to mind.<br>
 - How many zipcodes and cities are included in the dataset? <br>
-- What is the average property cost for all cities? <br>
+- What are the average land cost, building cost and total property cost for all cities? <br>
 - What are the top 5 most expensive and top 5 cheapest cities based on the averages of land cost, building cost, total property cost, gross tax, and gross tax portion of total cost? <br>
 - What are the averages of land cost, building cost, total property cost, gross tax, and gross tax portion of total cost for each city? <br>
 - What are the top 10 cheapest property types per city? <br>